 The chances of getting pregnant while taking antibiotics and the pill

 Using birth control is one of the most reliable ways to avoid getting pregnant.
-The CDC says that the pill, the patch, and the ring each prevent pregnancy in about 91 out of 100 women.
+The CDC says that the pill, the patch, and the ring each prevent pregnancy in about 91 out of 100 women and people who menstruate.
 In other words, the pill, patch, or ring should protect you 91% of the time from getting pregnant.

 Keep in mind that this percentage goes up to 99% effective if you take the pill or use the patch or ring correctly every time (for example, if you take the pill every day, at the same time, as directed.)